 Life is full of new happenings like financial boosts or losses, marriages, divorces, new children, or shifts in personal preferences.
 These changes can mean your original will no longer reflect your wishes.
 You can revoke or update it at any time before your death to ensure it reflects your current intentions.

 The most effective way to revoke a will is to create a new will with recent changes in your family and business life.
 When drafting your new will, it’s essential to include a statement explicitly revoking all previous wills and codicils.
 In this way, the new will becomes the legally binding document, and the old one is no longer valid.
 This approach avoids confusion and records your most recent wishes.
+It is highly recommended to consult a legal professional when creating or updating your will to ensure it is properly updated and meets all legal requirements.

 Another way to revoke a will is to destroy it physically.
 You can do it easily by tearing it up, shredding, or burning it.
 Doing so ensures that the old will cannot be accidentally used or presented during probate against your new will.